sentenial/aspsp-phone-app/README.md

 - denying payments
 - deeplinking activation of the banking app

-# How to install this apk
+# How to install this apk for androind
 - Browse to the apk file.
 - Select the file to start the installation.
 - You’ll receive a warning at the bottom of the phone letting you know that you must give that app permission to install the file.
     - Tap the Settings button to proceed.
     - On the next page agree to allow the app to make APK installs.
     - You will be prompted to Install the app.
 Go ahead and follow the instructions to install.

+# How to install this ipa for IOS
+- Connect your iOS device via USB, then open Xcode
+- From the Window menu, select "Devices and Simulators"
+- Select your device from the list of devices, then use the "+" sign to install the .ipa.
+Thats it!

 # Logging in
 The application will only be invoked via deeplinking, you should never need to start the application yourself.